 where $\mathcal{L}_{\max}(d|m_{A'})$ is the maximum likelihood over all interpolated $\{\epsilon, \bar{F}\}$ points at a given mass $m_{A'}$.
 Wilks' theorem~\cite{Wilks:1938dza} then ensures that $\lambda$ follows a half-chi-square distribution~\cite{Cowan:2010js}.
 We can therefore obtain the \DP~kinetic mixing 95\% confidence limits by finding the value of $\epsilon$ at which $\lambda = 2.71$.
 These limits are reported in Fig.~\ref{fig:m-e_bounds} for all mass values in our simulation ensemble, compared to the bounds obtained analytically by Ref.~\cite{Caputo:2020rnx}.
+Note that for low mass ($\log( m_{A'}/~\unit{\eVc})=-13.4$) and high mass models ($\log( m_{A'}/~\unit{\eVc})\ge-12.15$) we do not reach the 95\% confidence limit within the parameter space explored by our simulations.

-We also show the best-fit parameter point found in Ref.~\cite{Bolton:2022hpt}, which can reconcile the discrepancy between the IGM temperature $z\sim0$ found in simulations and the one inferred by HST/COS observations.
+We also show the best-fit \DP~model of Ref.~\cite{Bolton:2022hpt}, proposed to reconcile the discrepancy between the IGM temperature $z\sim0$ found in simulations and the one inferred by HST/COS observations.
 This model is allowed at 95\% C.L. by our bounds.